TwitchLib/TwitchLib/README.md

   * OnExistingUsersDetected - Fires when list of users message is received from Twitch (generally when entering the room)
   * OnHostingStarted - Fires when someone begins hosting the channel the client is connected to.
   * OnHostingStopped - Fires when someone that is hosting channel that client is connected to, stops.
+- Whisper Events:
+  * OnWhisperReceived - Fires when a new whisper message is received, returns WhisperMessage
+  * OnWhisperCommandReceived - Fires when command (uses custom command identifier) is received.
+  * OnWhisperSent - Fires when a whisper is sent.
 - SendRaw(string message) - Sends RAW IRC message
 - SendMessage(string message) - Sends formatted Twitch channel chat message
-- testOnReadLine(string decodedMessage) - Test onReadLine event parsing on demand
+- SendWhisper(string receiver, string message) - Sends formatted Twitch whisper message
 - Handled chat message types
 - Disconnect - Disconnects chat client from Twitch IRC
 - Reconnect - Reconnects chat client given existing credentials

-### TwitchWhisperClient
-- Initialized using ConnectionCredentials
-- Events:
-  * OnIncorrectLogin - Fires when an invalid login is returned by Twitch
-  * OnConnected - Fires on listening and after joined channel, returns username
-  * OnWhisperReceived - Fires when a new whisper message is received, returns WhisperMessage
-  * OnCommandReceived - Fires when command (uses custom command identifier) is received.
-  * OnWhisperSent - Fires when a whisper is sent.
-- SendRaw(string message) - Sends RAW IRC message
-- SendWhisper(string receiver, string message) - Sends formatted Twitch whisper message
-- Disconnect - Disconnects whisper client from group chat
-- Reconnect - Reconnects whisper client to group chat

 ### TwitchAPI
 - BroadcasterOnline(string channel) - Async function returns bool of whether or not streamer is streaming